troclaux/peso/README.md

 - Dockerfile for Next.js
 - Dockerfile for Nginx

-### CI/CD Pipeline (GitHub Actions)
+### pseudocode for CI/CD pipelines (GitHub Actions)

 Automated deployment pipeline triggered on pushes to main branch:

+- CI
+  - test and lint next.js application
-- Build and push container images:
+  - build and push docker image to ecr
-  - Builds Next.js application container
-  - Builds Nginx container
+    - checkout code from repository
+    - configure aws credentials for ecr access
+    - login to aws ecr
+    - build and tag docker image for next.js app
+    - build and tag docker image for nginx
-  - Pushes both images to AWS ECR
+    - push both docker images to ecr
-- Deployment to EC2:
+- CD
+  - deploy latest docker images on ec2 instance
+    - ssh into ec2
+    - pull latest container images from ecr
+    - remove existing `docker-compose.yml` file on ec2
-  - Connects to EC2 instance via SSH
+    - copy new `docker-compose.yml` to ec2 instance
-  - Updates docker-compose.yml on the server
-  - Authenticates with ECR
+    - stop and remove running application with `docker-compose down`
-  - Pulls latest container images
-  - Cleans up old images
+    - clean up old images with `docker image prune -f`
-  - Deploys the application
+    - restart application with `docker-compose up -d`

 ## kanban